dreamtools/dreamtools/README.rst

     dreamtools --challenge D8C1 --download-template --sub-challenge SC1A

-.. seealso:: In D8C1, you will also need to accept the conditions of use
+.. note:: In D8C1, you will also need to accept the conditions of use
     of the data on a Synapse page, which should pop up.

 The sub-challenge names can be obtained using --info option (see here above).
 Similarly to the simpler case shown above, you can now score that submission as follows::